fordablescripts/PowerShell/Help/Get-Packages.md

 # Get-Packages

 ## SYNOPSIS
-Provides a list of installed packages for Debian-based systems MD File
+Provides a list of installed packages for Debian-based systems

 ## SYNTAX